JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `pluginDescription`
 {#patchPluginXml-pluginDescription}

-The plugin description is displayed on the JetBrains Marketplace plugin page and in the Plugins settings dialog.
+The plugin description is displayed in the <control>Plugins</control> settings dialog and on the JetBrains Marketplace plugin page.
 Simple HTML elements, like text formatting, paragraphs, lists, etc., are allowed.

 The description content is automatically wrapped with `<![CDATA[... ]]>`.